 Knowing how to barbecue right isn't just about slapping a pack of burgers on the grill and hoping for the best.
 Nope, knowing how to barbecue involves choosing the right barbecue type for what you like to cook; picking the right fuel type for you; and, of course, there's knowing how to barbecue more sophisticated foods, whether pork chops (mmmmm) or steak (yummmm).
-Use this guide to find out how to barbecue right, and check our guide to the best BBQs to choose the right model for your barbecue parties.
+Use this guide to find out how to barbecue right, and check out both our favourite BBQ recipes and our guide to the best BBQs to choose the right model for your barbecue parties.

 Find more garden buys, advice and inspiration on our hub page.